jlevers/selling-partner-api/CONTRIBUTING.md

 The `resources/generator-config.json` file provides some basic configuration parameters to the autogenerator, and the files in `src/Generator/Generators` override `highsidelabs/saloon-sdk-generator`'s default file generators.
 There are several different generator files that can be overridden – you can see all of them [here](https://github.com/highsidelabs/saloon-sdk-generator/tree/master/src/Generators).
 If you have questions about how to go about extending or modifying the generator files, please [open an issue](https://github.com/highsidelabs/saloon-sdk-generator/issues) in the `highsidelabs/saloon-sdk-generator` repository.

+After regenerating code, run `composer lint` to standardize the formatting of the generated code.

 ### Generator control files

 #### `apis.json`